jeremygradisher/retail-leasing/README.md

 ## a place to build and test

 Running Ruby 3.1.2, Rails 7.0.4 and Heroku-22 stack!
 09/22/2022
-Good to go on the reports, moving onto contacts/directory - 10/10/2022

 # Before:
 ## Good base build - user auth w/ user model, save image to aws, sendgrid sign-up